SoftUni-Internal/interactive-content/EN/09-XML-Processing/02-jaxb.md

 Here we are assuming we have received a **studentDto** object that can be a projection from a database call with **name = "Alex"** and **mobilePhoneNumber = "+971 123 123"**.

-We are converting it to XML with JAXB only this time we are doing it differently.
+We are converting it to XML with JAXB in a slightly different way.
 You already know what the first two lines do.
 Let us look at the rest of the code.

 ``` java
 jaxbMarshaller.setProperty(Marshaller.JAXB_FORMATTED_OUTPUT, true);